tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 ## vim-fugitive

 Well, one final little thing, the cherry on top.
-To get that sweet information about your Version Control, you need [vim-fugitive](https://github.com/tpope/vim-fugitive).
+To get that sweet information about your version control system, you need [vim-fugitive](https://github.com/tpope/vim-fugitive).

 <center>
 <img src="/images/vim-golang-ide/vim-fugitive.png" style='height: 50%; width: 50%; object-fit: contain'/>